KevKibe/Solving-the-cold-start-problem/README.md

 ## Improving the ranking using reinforcement learning
 - Reinforcement learning is incorporated to improve the ranking of recommended items by the model.
-- In this case, the agent would be the recommendation system itself specifically the rankingitems part of the system, the agent's action would be the list of items recommended to the user and thw reward function woukd be whether the user clicked on an item or not.
+- In this case, the agent would be the recommendation system itself specifically the ranking items part of the system, the agent's action would be the order of items recommended to the user and the reward function would be whether the user clicked on an item or not.

 ## Evaluation Metrics
 - **Precision@k :** Proportion of recommended items in the top-k that are relevant, how many top-k recommendations are liked by the user.
-- **Recall@k :** Proportion of relevnt items in the top-kecommendations, measure of the systemsbility to recommend items the user likes.
+- **Recall@k :** Proportion of relevnt items in the top-k recommendations, measure of the systems ability to recommend items the user likes.
-- **A/B Testing :** To find the best similarity measure
+- **A/B Testing :** To find the best similarity score measure.
+Either cosine or eucledian distance

 ## How would this look in Production?
 - Since the platform itself is running on AWS, SageMaker would be the best tool for the job.